 My child was 113 on the lottery got bumped up to 70 then 20 then I found out the VPI which gets the first 20 spots doesn't verify income so you can just sign up for VPI and be assured one of the first 20 spots.

 Arlington Traditional is a public elementary school in Arlington.
 The principal of Arlington Traditional is Holly Hawthorne.
-490 students go to Arlington Traditional and identify as Black, non-Hispanic; Multiracial; and White, non-Hispanic.
-14% of the 490 students here are paying reduced lunch prices.
+490 students attend Arlington Traditional and identify primarily as Black, non-Hispanic; Multiracial; and White, non-Hispanic.
+14% of the 490 students here have subsidized lunches.
 The student to teacher ratio at Arlington Traditional is 16:1.
 St. Ann Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture

 - Martial arts self defense